segmentio/segment-docs/src/privacy/consent-management.md

 > warning "You can map website sources and event streaming destinations to consent categories during the private beta"
 > All other sources and destinations are not affected by consent mappings.

-When an end-user visits your site, they set consent preferences, or make decisions about the types of data they want you to collect, use, and share.
-These consent preferences are typically presented as a set list of categories (for example, personalization, advertising, and site performance) that describe how your company intends to use that data.
+When an end user visits your site, they set **consent preferences**, or make decisions about the types of data they want you to collect, use, and share.
+These consent preferences are typically presented as a set list of categories that describe how your company intends to use that data.
+Common categories include personalization, advertising, and site performance.

 After a user sets their consent preferences, Segment updates the [consent object](#consent-object) with a user's preferences.
 The events are then sent downstream to any destinations in categories consented to by the user.